 *Serving size depends on portion size.

-ChopChop's The Big Picnic event is fun with a serious purpose: The magazine is devoted to combating obesity by encouraging kids and their families to cook at home.
-White House Executive Chef Cris Comerford and Executive Pastry Chef Bill Yosses have also provided recipes, as have other chefs: Check out ChopChop's dedicated webpages for more recipes and info.
+Fineran created this recipe for ChopChop magazine's The Big Picnic, a nationwide celebration of healthy family cooking that took place on Sunday, Sept.
+22, 2013.
+The magazine is devoted to combating obesity by encouraging kids and their families to cook at home.
+White House Executive Chef Cris Comerford and Executive Pastry Chef Bill Yosses also provided recipes.

 *Photos and food styling by Eddie Gehman Kohan/Obama Foodorama